 And for tax years prior to 2018, purchasing that expensive home ends up being a smart move tax-wise as well.
 Reed says millionaires are allowed to deduct unlimited amounts of real estate taxes, which means the more you pay for a home, the greater the deduction.
 She explained that you may deduct interest on up to $1 million in home acquisition debt for your primary home and a vacation home.
 You can also deduct interest on up to $100,000 of home equity borrowing.

 For tax years after 2017, mortgage interest deduction for new mortgages is limited to the amount of interest on up to $750,000 of borrowed money.
-Mortgages existing before 2018, the old rules apply except that there is no deduction for home equity interest unless it was borrowed to acquire or improve your home.
+For mortgages existing before 2018, the old rules apply except that there is no deduction for home equity interest unless it was borrowed to acquire or improve your home.

 While being a high-earning investor in this country has its obvious benefits, experts do caution there can be a slightly negative tax repercussion from it as well.
 Some are subject to the alternative minimum tax (AMT), which is a flat-rate charge on the adjusted amount of taxable income above a certain threshold.
 The exemption is substantially higher than the exemption from regular income tax and was further increased beginning in 2018.